Frontier Central School District: Pinehurst Elementary School

 Pinehurst Elementary School, on Fairway Court in Lake View, is the original elementary school in the district.
 The school serves students in the area of the town roughly between Eighteen Mile Creek and Cloverbank Elementary.
 The next school to the southwest is Highland Elementary of the Lake Shore Central School District, approximately 2 miles away in the hamlet of Derby.
 Before its construction, at least five schools existed in the area from 1795 to 1921, including a log cabin.
-Along with the high school, Pinehurst opened in 1955 with grades K–6, taking in students from other schools such as Wanakah up to grade eight.
+Pinehurst opened on February 28, 1955 and was dedicated on February 26, 1956, taking in students from other schools such as Wanakah up to grade eight.
 In 1993, the school expanded: sixteen classrooms, a kitchen and cafeteria were added to the school.
 Today, students from kindergarten through fifth grade attend Pinehurst.

 Frontier Middle School

-Frontier Middle School opened on September 8, 1965, with 1,327 students as Amsdell Heights Junior High School.
+Frontier Middle School was built in 1964 (cornerstone laid on November 17, 1965 has 1964 inscribed on it) and opened on September 8, 1965, with 1,327 students as Amsdell Heights Junior High School.
+The building was dedicated on December 9, 1965.
 The school's current name dates from 1993, while shifting from grades 7–9 to grades 6–8.
 At the middle school, students begin their foreign language courses and have the opportunity to enroll in advanced math.
 An expansion in the late 1990s added a music room and a second gym; a second expansion in early 2000s added a two-story wing with several classrooms.
 Located on Amsdell Road in the southwest portion of the town, students in grades 6–8 attend the middle school.
 The school had 96 teachers in 2020.
 As of the 2019–20 school year, enrollment was 1,142 students.
+During the 2021-2022 school year, the middle school collaborated with a construction firm to initiate a comprehensive overhaul.
+Throughout that period, the pool was closed due to the presence of asbestos necessitating a complete renovation of the plumbing system.
+In the following 2022-2023 school year, all lockers were repainted in 'Falcon Blue', and a brand new rear parking lot was finished.
+That summer, the locker rooms underwent a similar renovation.
+By the onset of the 2023-2024 school year, the locker rooms were fully refurbished, and the main gymnasium's lighting had been upgraded to energy-efficient LED bulbs.
+The pool was completed on July 14, 2024.